waltershalon/Data-mining-project-spring-semester/README.md

     - Ensure you have R and all the necessary libraries installed.
 You can install the libraries using the `install.packages()` function in R.

 2. **Running the Code:**
-    - Navigate to the `Code/` directory and run the scripts in the following order:
+    - Navigate to the `Code/` directory and run the scripts.
-        1. `data_cleaning.R`: To preprocess the data.
-        2. `eda.R`: For exploratory data analysis.
-        3. `modeling.R`: To train the LightGBM model and evaluate its performance.
     - Alternatively, if using a notebook: execute cells in order to prevent any runtime issues.

 3. **Visualizing Results:**